LaunchCodeEducation/lchs/src/chapters/css/bootstrap.rst

 -------

 The editor below contains some plain, boring HTML.
 It *also* includes the link to the Bootstrap style rules.
 Explore the Bootstrap website and add class attributes to the HTML tags.
 Make the page look more interesting!

+.. admonition:: Tip

+   Click the *Open in repl.it* and the *Open in a new tab* buttons to expand the views.

 Possible ideas: